-The Evolution of CPR: A Journey Through History
+The Evolution of CPR: When was CPR Invented

 Cardiopulmonary resuscitation (CPR) is a life-saving technique to restore breathing and circulation to individuals who have experienced cardiac arrest or other medical emergencies.
 While the modern version of CPR has been around for over 50 years, artificially inducing circulation and respiration dates back to ancient times.
 In this blog post, we'll explore the fascinating history of CPR, from its earliest iterations to the modern technique used today for successful resuscitation.